 If you’re looking for some stocking stuffers or want to splurge this holiday season, here are a few fun Christmas gift ideas for hikers.

-Bananagrams is a fast-paced word game similar to Scrabble.
-It’s suitable for both kids and adults, and the tiles come in a perfectly portable banana case.
+I first learned around Bananagrams from my in-laws.
+It’s a fast-paced word game similar to Scrabble.
+The game is suitable for both kids and adults, and the tiles come in a perfectly portable banana case.
 It’s on-the-go entertainment that makes for a great stocking stuffer.

 Outdoor lovers can use this 16oz mug at home or on the trail.
 The metal construction makes it lightweight and durable, and the double-sided print is a joy to look at while sipping your favorite hot beverage.